Gambling Quotes: The Best & Most Famous Quotes on Gambling

 In the thousands of years that human beings have been gambling, there have been more than a few quotes that have stood the test of time.
-Some quotes are insightful, others are funny, and still more just make you think about gambling in ways you may not have before.
+Some are insightful, some are famous, others are funny gambling quotes, and still more just make you think about gambling in ways you may not have before.

-Here's a quick look at some of the greatest quotes ever said (or written) about gambling.
+Here's a list of some of the greatest quotes ever said (or written) about gambling.

-Eat your betting money but don't bet your eating money. –Unknown
+1) Eat your betting money but don't bet your eating money. – Unknown

 This clever wordplay actually has importance even today, where it's a mainstay of professional gamblers around the world.
 The idea is simple: it's fine and good to spend the money you win from gambling, but you shouldn't be taking the money you need to live and gambling with it.

-The best throw of the dice is to throw them away. –Unknown
+2) The best throw of the dice is to throw them away. – Unknown

 This is certainly a quote that most non-gamblers would agree with, and one that applies to more than just gambling.
 The idea is that leaving your fate to change is always a risk, and it's usually better just not to go down that route at all.
 Of course, there's always the more famous "nothing ventured, nothing gained," which better reflects the way gamblers look at the chance to throw the dice!